laramatics/container/README.md

 COPY /docker/config/your_nginx_cnf.conf /etc/nginx/http.d/default.conf

 # (optional) add a supervisor configuration file for your workers
+COPY /docker/config/myapp.conf /etc/supervisor.conf/myapp.conf

+# (optional) if you want it to run on all start scripts then add it here
 COPY /docker/config/myapp.conf /etc/supervisor.d/myapp.conf

 # copy app to the container